-Table 24-1 Guidelines for Defining Search Criteria in the Role Object
+Table 31-1 Guidelines for Defining Search Criteria in the Role Object

 Attribute Supported?
 Description approvers Yes Uses a standard LDAP equal operator for the search.
 You can enter multiple approvers and use the operator parameter to determine whether an AND or an OR is used for the multi-valued search.
 You need to provide valid Dns for the approvers.
 Note that an approver is made up of multiple parts.
 It is of type TypedNameSyntax.
 You need to specify the sequence number of the approver to execute a successful search.
 This is a limitation in LDAP.
-Sample SOAP Request: <ser:findrolebyexamplewithoperatorrequest> <ser:role> <ser:approvers></ser:approvers></ser:role></ser:findrolebyexamplewithoperatorrequest> The example above shows how to find roles that have the specified approver associated with them.
-An OR search is used since the operator parameter is set to false. childRoles Yes Uses a standard LDAP equal operator for the search.
-You can enter multiple child roles and use the operator parameter to determine whether an AND or an OR is used for the multi-valued search.
-You need to provide valid Dns for the child roles.
-Sample SOAP Request: <ser:findrolebyexamplewithoperatorrequest></ser:findrolebyexamplewithoperatorrequest> <ser:operator>false</ser:operator> The example above shows how to find roles with a child role of "Doctor" or "Nurse.
+Sample SOAP Request: <ser:findrolebyexamplewithoperatorrequest> <ser:role> <ser:approvers> <!--Zero or more repetitions:--></ser:approvers></ser:role></ser:findrolebyexamplewithoperatorrequest> The example above shows how to find roles that have the specified approver associated with them.
 An OR search is used since the operator parameter is set to false.